allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 this search should be faster.
 We need random access only twice (jump to cells 0 and 9) and then sequentially read the rest of values.

-This solution works better and better, as our database grows.
+This solution works better and better as our database grows.
 If you want to store one million values, then you need:

-- Binary Search Tree, which has **20** levels
+- Binary Search Tree which has **20** levels

 OR

-- 3-value node Tree, which has **10** levels
+- 3-value node Tree which has **10** levels

 Values from a single node make a page.
 In the example above, each page consists of three values.